MicrosoftDocs/memdocs/memdocs/configmgr/osd/understand/task-sequence-steps.md

 #### Minimum free disk space (MB)

 Verify that the amount of free disk space, in megabytes (MB), meets or exceeds the specified amount.

+Starting in version 2103, it also checks free space on disks without partitions.<!-- 8751864 -->

 #### Current OS to be refreshed is